 On the day we took the tram, it was pretty busy until about 6pm.
 It was fascinating to see little vignettes of life played out: two men meeting an old acquaintance and reminiscing, a group of teen boys egging one another on, and a guide dog, who fell asleep during the lunchtime rush hour with my husband’s feet as a pillow.

 It’s a brilliant and inexpensive way to see the coast, at 6 Euros for a day ticket.
 I’m really looking forward to going back in the summer with a towel and a picnic.
 I can become a beach hopper for the day.
 You can buy your ticket on the tram (slightly more expensive) or at Press shops along the route.

 The Delights of Belgium: Further Reading

 If you’d like to read more about brilliant Belgium, then you can read more about taking to the river in Ghent and the secret life of Brussels here.
+More exploration of Brussels took place in the commune of Saint Gilles, famous for its art nouveau.
 We talk about taking the Eurostar to Brussels here.
 You can also find us guest posting about more things to do in Ghent here.